Chamberlain University’s MPAS Policies

 Post Exposure Response

-Students must notify the course director (if in the classroom/lab setting) or the clinical preceptor and MPAS program Clinical Coordinator (if in the clinical setting) as soon as possible following any exposure to blood and/or other body fluid, a needle stick or sharps injury, accident, or other injury.
-A Chamberlain Clinical Incident Report form should be completed and submitted to the Program Director (for classroom/lab incidents) or program Clinical Coordinator (if a clinical incident) as soon as possible; however, students should not delay prompt evaluation and treatment to complete the Clinical Incident Report form and paperwork related to the documentation of the clinical incident.
+Students must notify the course director (if in the classroom/lab setting) or the clinical preceptor and MPAS program Clinical Specialist (if in the clinical setting) as soon as possible following any exposure to blood and/or other body fluid, a needle stick or sharps injury, accident, or other injury.
+A Chamberlain Clinical Incident Report form should be completed and submitted to the Program Director (for classroom/lab incidents) or program Clinical Specialist (if a clinical incident) as soon as possible; however, students should not delay prompt evaluation and treatment to complete the Clinical Incident Report form and paperwork related to the documentation of the clinical incident.
 In the event of serious injuries or life-threatening conditions, call 911 or go to the nearest emergency room.
 In the absence of an emergency, medical evaluation and treatment of injuries should be conducted at:

 - The student’s primary care provider, the nearest healthcare facility, or the nearest urgent care facility if the incident occurred in a classroom or campus laboratory setting.